 What’s the difference between sales efficiency vs. sales effectiveness

-Overall, efficiency is about the cost and speed of sales activities, while effectiveness is about the success and impact of those activities.
-You need both, but they measure different aspects of performance.
+Overall, Efficiency measures the cost and speed of sales activities.
+Effectiveness measures the success and impact of those activities.
+You need both.
+They measure different aspects of performance.

 How do you calculate sales efficiency?